Skip to content

 LDL cholesterol: This is where keto requires nuance.
 Some people experience significant LDL increases on keto, particularly with high saturated fat intake.
 The clinical significance depends on LDL particle size and individual metabolic context.
 It is one reason people with existing cardiovascular risk factors should not start keto without medical monitoring.

-Autophagy: Extended fasting β as occurs with longer IF windows or dedicated fasting days β activates autophagy more directly than dietary composition changes.
-IF has a potential advantage here over keto in protocols that include meaningful fasting periods.
+Autophagy: Extended fasting — as occurs with longer IF windows or dedicated fasting days — activates autophagy more directly than dietary composition changes.
+IF has a meaningful advantage here over keto in protocols that include significant fasting periods.
+This is because autophagy is primarily triggered by nutrient deprivation and low insulin signaling, which fasting achieves more completely than carbohydrate restriction alone.
+Understanding what breaks a fast is important for preserving the autophagy window during IF protocols.

 Sustainability: Where Most Diets Actually Succeed or Fail